techidaily/site-fake-location/source/_posts/fixing-foneazy-mockgo-not-working-on-nokia-g22-drfone-by-drfone-virtual-android.md

 On another note, we will share with you the limitation of the Foneazy MockGo software.
 Currently, this application is only available for iOS phone users, and Android users.
 Therefore, you are not able to use this software.
 Another limitation is that it does not support macOS versions that are older than 10.10.
 Reaching out to their customer support can also take a long time as they take time to respond to you.
 Lastly, the software will stop updating, and you will need to check yourself if the software needs to be updated.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/c1yHj02oP3w?si=mwi3FyP0p68gkBqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 2: How to Fix Foneazy MockGo Not Working Issue

 Being able to share a spoof location or use it in games is fun and a great way to fool any of your friends.
 However, while using the Foneazy MockGo software, you will encounter instances where it is not working properly.
 Therefore, we will share with you some quick fixes and checks that you can do on your own to fix the temporary issue within the software.